Jamie956/Jamie956.github.io/frontend/angular.md

 **Modules**

 Modules are buckets for storing related entities for easy reuse and distribution.

-JavaScript modules are language constructs and are a way to separate code into different fles that can be loaded as needed.
+JavaScript modules are language constructs and are a way to separate code into different files that can be loaded as needed.